project-chip/connectedhomeip/examples/all-clusters-app/esp32/README.md

           $ sudo apt-get install ninja-build

-### To build the application, follow these steps:

 Currently building in VSCode _and_ deploying from native is not supported, so make sure the IDF_PATH has been exported(See the manual setup steps above).

 -   Setting up the environment

-To download and install packages.

         $ cd ${HOME}/tools/esp-idf
         $ ./install.sh
         $ . ./export.sh
         $ cd {path-to-connectedhomeip}

+    To download and install packages.

         $ source ./scripts/bootstrap.sh
         $ source ./scripts/activate.sh
-        $ cd {path-to-connectedhomeip-examples}

-If packages are already installed then simply activate it.
+    If packages are already installed then simply activate them.

-        $ cd ${HOME}/tools/esp-idf
-        $ ./install.sh
-        $ . ./export.sh
-        $ cd {path-to-connectedhomeip}
         $ source ./scripts/activate.sh
-        $ cd {path-to-connectedhomeip-examples}

 -   Configuration Options

-        To choose from the different configuration options, run menuconfig
+To choose from the different configuration options, run menuconfig.

           $ idf.py menuconfig

 Select ESP32 based `Device Type` through `Demo`->`Device Type`.
 The device types that are currently supported include `ESP32-DevKitC` (default), `ESP32-WROVER-KIT_V4.1` and `M5Stack`

-        If you are using `standalone chip-tool` to communicate with the ESP32, bypass the Rendezvous mode so that the device can communicate over an insecure channel.
-        This can be done through `Demo`->`Rendezvous Mode`->`Bypass`

-        To connect the ESP32 to your network, configure the Wi-Fi SSID and Passphrase through `Component config`->`CHIP Device Layer`->`WiFi Station Options`->`Default WiFi SSID` and `Default WiFi Password` respectively.

 -   To build the demo application.